markqvist/Reticulum/docs/source/understanding.rst

 --------------------------

 The following table illustrates the rules for automatically propagating announces from one interface type to another, for all possible combinations.
+For the purpose of announce propagation, the *Full* and *Gateway* modes are identical.

+.. image:: graphics/if_mode_graph_b.png

 See the :ref:`Interface Modes<interfaces-modes>` section for a conceptual overview of the different interface modes, and how they are configured.

-.. image:: graphics/if_mode_graph_b.png

 ..
       (.. code-block:: text)